 4. (P) Social Proof

-People tend to repeat the actions of other people, that is, if your content begins to collect likes, reposts and comments, other people will also willingly join this.
+People tend to repeat other people’s actions; if your content begins to collect likes, reposts, and comments, other people will also willingly join this.

 5. (P) Practical Value